Reasoning & Writing in

 MW 2:00 - 3:15 CRN 91429

-Over the course of the semester students will engage issues such as these as they develop, test, and communicate their ideas by writing a series of short papers and one longer 8-10 page essay on works such as Beowulf, Michel Foucault’s Discipline and Punish, and John Carpenter’s Escape from New York.
-Class discussions to aid invention, peer review and ongoing revision will be required.
+Over the course of the semester students will engage in issues such as these as they develop, test, and communicate their ideas by writing a series of short papers and one longer 8-10 page paper on works such as Beowulf, Michel Foucault’s Discipline and Punish, and John Carpenter’s Escape from New York.
+Class discussions, peer review, and self-assessments will be required to aid invention and facilitate ongoing revision.
 Interdisciplinary perspectives are welcomed.

 Truth Universally (Un)Acknowledged– Jane Austen on Film